brendan-rius/brendan-rius.github.io/_posts/2014-12-26-optimization-beauty-compilers.markdown

 }
 {% endhighlight %}

-Although we do not clearly identify what the code is supposed to fo, this method has the advantage of performing less operations (5 assignements only) than the first one (6 bitshifts, 4 ANDs and 3 ORs).
+Although we do not clearly identify what the code is supposed to do, this method has the advantage of performing less operations (5 assignements only) than the first one (6 bitshifts, 4 ANDs and 3 ORs).
+Thus, we can think that this code will be faster.

 After having performed some benchmarks on my i7 with no compiler optimization, swapping endianess of 2,000,000,000 random integers takes ~1.04 seconds with the first method and ~1.72 seconds with the second one

-While you can see the first way is a little bit fastest, the best is yet to come: compiling with optimization (`-O2` with gcc), makes the code runs super-fast.
+While you can see the first way is a little bit fastest, the best is yet to come: compiling with optimizations (`-O2` with gcc), makes the code runs super-fast.

 If we take a look at the compiled code of the first method we will see